 My new job paid $5,000 more a month, and my commuting costs were basically $0.
 I had a six block (roughly 1/4 a mile) walk to work.
 Those two things together put me at about $7000 ahead each year from where I was.
 I was still spending a lot drinking and living the NYC life, but I paid off those school loans in 5 years.
 I put money in a 401k to the company match of 4%, and I was throwing more in my IRA.

 Then I did something stupid again.
 I put most of that IRA money in a stock.
-I believed in the GreenTech of this stock, and while Greentech is not bad, I was playing the lottery again.
-A few years later, that money was gone too.
+I believed in the technology of this stock, and while the idea was not bad, I was playing the lottery again.
+It was a speculative investment in green technology that went bust taking my whole investment.
+I thought I was going to be rich.
+It was an expensive lesson, and a few years later, that money was gone too.
 Fortunately, it was only about 60% of what I had saved, and that was still not too much.
 I had no car, and didn’t travel much, so there was a bit of a balance.
 I did splurge on a $2000 HDTV which was a new thing around this time.

 With my hand burned again, and now a few years older and wiser, I got smart.
 I had paid off my school loans by age 33, and was upping my 401k quite a bit.
+Eventually, I was able to max out the contribution as I have been for most of the years since then.
 I also started saving more, and while I did gamble a few more stock, one green one did do well and I still have it, but mostly I was investing in a variety of index funds.
 I also started learning quite a bit.
 I was lucky; I did not lose my job in the 2008 crash, and I started applying common sense.
 I bought a lot of quality index funds around the crash, and while I did not time the market in any trader sense, I did keep buying through the low.
 That has done well for me by now.

 It was around this time that I met my wife, and it was fortunate for me that I had shaped up by then.
 She never went through the foolish phase as I did, and I do not think she would have married me if I was still frivolous with my spending.